-Tyre Stewardship Infrastructure Fund Base Criteria Weighting What?
-Project framework and outcomes 30 Anticipated project benefit: tons of TDP consumed, market expansion potential, creation of new markets etc. 30 Who?
-About the organisation & partners involved 30 Strength of applicant and ability of team: track record and ability to leverage commercial outcomes 10 Financial contribution and viability of the applicant 10 Strength of partners and alignment of complementary skills 10 Why?
-The need of the project 20 Importance of market barrier it is addressing: Why is the project necessary?
+Base Criteria Weighting What?
+Project framework and outcomes 30 Anticipated project benefit: Tons of TPD consumed, market expansion potential, creation of new markets etc. 30 Who?
+About the organisation and partners involved 30 Strength of the applicant and ability of team: Track record and ability to leverage commercial outcomes 10 Financial contribution and viability of the applicant 10 Strength of partners and alignment of complementary skills 10 Why?
+The need of the project 20 Importance of market barrier is is addressing: Why is the project necessary?
 What problem is it looking to address?
-10 Demonstration of value for money (solid co-contribution, sum requested relative to potential market opportunity) 10 How?
-The project Plan 20 Strength of the project plan & realistic timelines 10 Impact of the project on the market & how will this be tested?
-E.g. market size & economic assessment capacity of project 10 TOTAL WEIGHTED SCORES 100
+10 Demonstration of value for money (solid contribution, sum requested relative to potential market opportunity).
+10 How?
+The project plan 20 Strength of the project plan and realistic timelines.
+10 Impact of the project on the market and how this will be tested?
+Eg. market size and economic assessment capacity of project.
+10 Total weighted scores 100